-- 7. All new undergraduate, postgraduate taught and postgraduate research students are deemed to be meeting SAP requirements for their initial disbursement (payable on registration) by their being accepted by the University of Essex and meeting University of Essex entry criteria. - Satisfactory Academic Progress is measured at the end of each payment period for all students, based on two measures, Qualitative (grade-based) and Quantitative (timebased). - Qualitative measures (grade based) Under Federal Student Aid regulations, the policy states that institutions must require students to achieve an average grade equivalent to a U.S. "C" grade or GPA of 2.0.

-- At Essex, we require that all students are making steady progress on all registered modules and are meeting the Grade Point Average (GPA). - Students are expected to pass with a minimum grade of 40 for all modules for undergraduate courses and at least 50 for all modules for postgraduate taught and research courses.
+- 7. All new undergraduate, postgraduate taught and postgraduate research students are deemed to be meeting SAP requirements for their initial disbursement (payable on registration) by their being accepted by the University of Essex and meeting University of Essex entry criteria. - 8.
+Satisfactory Academic Progress is measured at the end of each payment period for all students, based on two measures, Qualitative (grade-based) and Quantitative (time-based). - 9.
+Qualitative measures (grade based) Under Federal Student Aid regulations, the policy states that institutions must require students to achieve an average grade equivalent to a U.S. "C" grade or GPA of 2.0. - At Essex, we require that all students are making steady progress on all registered modules and are meeting the Grade Point Average (GPA). - Students are expected to pass with a minimum grade of 40 for all modules for undergraduate courses and at least 50 for all modules for postgraduate taught and research courses.
 Credits are only awarded if the module is passed.

 UK Class UOE Percentage US Grade US GPA

-First 70 - 100 А 4.0
+First 70 - 100 Α 4.0

 Upper Second 60 - 69 B+/B 3.0 - 3.33

 Lower Second 50 - 59 B/B- 2.8 - 3.0

 Third 40 - 49 С 2.0

 Marginal Fail 35 - 39 D 1.0

 Fail 0 - 34 F 0.0

-- 10. Postgraduate research students are expected to be making steady progress, as outlined in the Principle Regulations for Research Degrees. - 11.
+- Postgraduate research students are expected to be making steady progress, as outlined in the Code of Practice for Research Students: https://www1.essex.ac.uk/about/governance/regulations/codes-higher.aspx - 11.
 Quantitative measures (time-based) Students are expected to complete on time with the pace being the standard course length.
 However, going outside the standard pace of completion is deemed acceptable when the course can still be completed within the maximum timeframe, 150% of the published standard course length, i.e. a 3 year standard degree programme must be completed within a maximum of 4.5 years.